 Founder and Director of Wild Abundance; Instructor for Hide Tanning, Permaculture & Gardening, Homesteading, Foraging & Medicine Making, Carpentry & Natural Building, Rewilding, and Women’s Empowerment

-Natalie is the founder and director of the Wild Abundance.
-She’s passionate about teaching and sharing skills that are essential for living harmoniously within the natural systems of the earth.
+Natalie is the founder and director of Wild Abundance.
+She’s passionate about teaching and sharing skills that are essential for living harmoniously within the natural systems of the Earth.

 She and her family live at the Wild Abundance homestead campus in the Southern Appalachians.
 Natalie spends her time harvesting in the wild, building, gardening, planting, putting up food, growing, teaching, connecting with the community, and playing with her daughter.
 Amidst all of this she’s constantly scheming about how to introduce more people to Earth-based living, while worshiping the beauty around her.